Current Projects

 Drawing on data collected from the past academic years of Language Learning with Adults essential areas of competence will be identified which shall result in a TeachingCompetenceModel.
 This model shall illustrate the current demand of competences, professionalize the respective occupation and contribute to the quality assurance in the field of university language teaching.

-Research: Christian Hofer, Bettina Leitner
+Research: Christian Hofer, Anneliese Rieger-Roschitz

 L1 Specific Grammar Comprehension in German as a Foreign Language (DaF) Classes – A Guideline-based Conceptual Framework for DaF Instructors, with a Focus on the Languages Arabic, Persian, Turkish and Ukrainian